mofirojean/angular/README.md

     - Enabling offline mode with the service worker
     - Staying up to date with in-app notifications
     - Deploying our app with Firebase Hosting

+4. ## Building a WYSIWYG Editor for the Desktop Using Electron

+    In this project, we will build a desktop WYSIWYG editor that keeps its content local to the filesystem.
+Initially, we will build it as an Angular application using ngx-wig, a popular WYSIWYGAngular library.
+We will then convert it to a desktop application using Electron and learn how to synchronize content between Angular and Electron.
+We will also see how to persist the content of the editor into the filesystem.
+Finally, we will package our application as a single executable file that can be run in a desktop environment.

+5. ## Building a Mobile Photo Geotagging Application Using Capacitor and 3D Maps

+    In this project, we will build a mobile application that can take photos according to the current location and preview them on a map.
+Initially, we will learn how to create a mobile application using Angular and Ionic.
+We will then use Capacitor to take photos using the camera of the mobile device and tag them with the current location via GPS.
+We will upload those photos to Firebase along with their location data.
+Finally, we will use CesiumJS to load location data on a 3D globe along with a preview of the photo.